janejr11/Arduino_CameraMouse/README.txt

 	Debugged most of the driver.read() method.
 Errors present in the frame.readWord() method.

 7/3/14:
-	Need to test incoming frames for completion, error on initialization of pixel objects when the driver is declared (look within pixel.cpp)
+	Need to test incoming frames for completion, Arduino crash on initialization of pixel objects when the driver is declared (look within pixel.cpp)

+7/7/14:
+	Edited testing method to check boolean "edited" private member variable of pixel.
+Untested on Arduino, (may not provide solution).
+Redefined the byte class and replaced all 'uint8_t' with 'byte' for clarity .No problems compiling, untested on device. edited testing method in frame.
+Added testing method to line (method cascade)